natepiano/obsidian_knife/imageplan.md

 ## Completed Steps

 ### Phase 1: Foundation ✓
-- Created image_file_info.rs with new types
+- Created image_file.rs with new types
-- Added ImageFileInfo struct and related types
+- Added ImageFile struct and related types
-- Added tests in image_file_info_tests.rs
+- Added tests in image_file_tests.rs

 ### Phase 2: Basic Structure ✓
 - Created ImageFiles struct for managing collections
-- Modified ObsidianRepositoryInfo to support new structures
+- Modified ObsidianRepository to support new structures
-- Updated ObsidianRepositoryInfo::new()
+- Updated ObsidianRepository::new()
 - Added support for both old and new structures

 ## Remaining Steps

 ### Phase 3: Core Logic Migration
-1. Enhance ImageFileInfo
+1. Enhance ImageFile
    - Move classification logic from determine_image_group_type
    - Add state management methods
    - Add methods for reference tracking

 2. Create parallel implementation
-   - Add new analysis methods using ImageFiles/ImageFileInfo
+   - Add new analysis methods using ImageFiles/ImageFile
    - Ensure feature parity with existing implementation
-   - Use ImageState from ImageFileInfo to drive the grouping
+   - Use ImageState from ImageFile to drive the grouping
    - let ImageFiles handle the collection management
    - convert to the existing types (GroupedImages, ImageOperations) only at the end
    - if different match arms use the same logic that can be parameterized, make a new fn